Indonesian Visa Options for Tourist

 1. Visa-Free Entry (Visa Exemption Arrangement – VEA)

-- Eligibility: Nationals of 10 countries (Brunei Darussalam, Cambodia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste, Vietnam).
+- Eligibility: Nationals of 13 countries (Brunei Darussalam, Cambodia, Colombia, Hong Kong, Laos, Malaysia, Myanmar, Philippines, Singapore, Suriname, Thailand, Timor-Leste, and Vietnam).

 - Duration: Up to 30 days.